ardanlabs/gotraining/topics/exporting/README.md

 Sandi Metz : Less - The Path to Better Design:
 https://vimeo.com/26330100

-Think of a package as a component that accepts a set of inputs and provides a set of stable outputs.
+Think of a package as a component that accepts a set of inputs and provides a set of predictable outputs.
 It provides a semantic set of functionality.
 Focus more on the behavior and less on the concrete.

 Package dependency is a choice and must be thought about during the design of the application.
 Design the source tree and import choices as part of the design of the architecture.